EricZinda/Perplexity/docs/nonlogicalquerydesign.md

     - Decide if it is an implied request or a factual question
         - Can be determined by context

+Conceptual cues:
+    - If "you" is "restaurant" we are always talking about concepts The referring expression should always return concepts *that aren't the same as the original*

 Interpretation 1: non-conceptual query
 "Did I order an (instance of) a steak?"
 "What dishes do I have?"
     - "dishes" refers to instances
-"Do you have a steak?" --> implied request if something is on the menu "Do you have steaks?" --> implied request if something is on the menu
+"Do you have a steak?" --> does the restaurant have the concept of a steak "Do you have steaks?" --> implied request if something is on the menu

 Interpretation 2: in-scope concepts query